thunlp/TopJudge/README.md

 # TopJudge

-This is a project uses the method named as TopJudge to solve the Legal Judgment Prediction(LJP).
+This is source code of TopJudge which is used to solve the Legal Judgment Prediction(LJP).
+The details of this model can be found from <a href="http://thunlp.org/~tcc/publications/emnlp2018_dag.pdf" target="_blank">http://thunlp.org/~tcc/publications/emnlp2018_dag.pdf</a>

 ## Usage